Broltes/react-lifecycle-appear/README.md

 # react-lifecycle-appear

-A React HOC, adding hooks for handling a component enters or exits the viewport.
+A React HOC, adding lifecycle methods for handling a component enters or exits the viewport.

-## Add following hooks
+## Add following lifecycle methods

 - **didAppear**: Called when a componnet enters the viewport
 - **didAppearOnce**: Same as `didAppear` but called only once
 - **didDisappear**: Called when a componnet exits the viewport
 - **didDisappearOnce**: Same as `didDisappear` but called only once

-All hooks will receive a param when called: [IntersectionObserverEntry ](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserverEntry)
+All lifecycle methods will receive a param when called: [IntersectionObserverEntry ](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserverEntry)

 Tip: when react-lifecycle-appear needs to be combined with other decorators or higher-order-components, make sure that react-lifecycle-appear is the innermost (first applied) decorator, this will not affect other HOC behavior, such as MobX observer.